chriscrcodes/talk-to-your-factory/INSTALL-1.md

         ![azure-deployed-2](./artifacts/media/azure-deployed-2.png "azure-deployed-2")
     - Fill the required information and click `Review + create` > `Create`
       > **Note**: `Standard_D4s_v3` is the recommended size for the Azure VM.
-   - You should now see the following new resources in your Azure Resource Group (including hidden types):
+   - You should now see the following new resources in your Azure Resource Group (names may vary depending on the variables you defined):
     ![azure-deployed-2-2](./artifacts/media/azure-deployed-2-2.png "azure-deployed-2-2")

 - Option B (your own Industrial PC or Virtual Machine)
   - Install `Linux Ubuntu 24.04`

+### Option 1 - Automated installation
 - Copy the file `variables.yaml` to your Edge Cluster (in your home user directory)
 - Login and execute the following commands on your Edge Cluster
     - Install `Ansible`: